CHIBA TETSUYA ON DRAWING GIRLS IN EARLY SHOJO MANGA

 Takemiya: So the editors told you to write manga modelled after hit movies?

 Chiba: I’m sure the movies had an influence.
-Literally writers like Kawabata Yasunari and Enchi Fumiko4 were also writing novels for girls, and most of them were sad stories about girls who had to endure a horrible fate, but still acted admirably.
+Literary writers like Kawabata Yasunari and Enchi Fumiko4 were also writing novels for girls, and most of them were sad stories about girls who had to endure a horrible fate, but still acted admirably.
 But when I was writing stories where girls endured, and then endured some more, I started having so much pent-up stress.
 One day, when I was just so tired, my protagonist snapped.
 She said “I can’t endure this anymore!” and slapped a boy.
 When I turned in that manuscript, the editor was so shocked.
 He said, “You’d only just gotten popular!
 Your popularity will suffer with a protagonist like this, please re-do this,” but fortunately, I’m a very slow writer, so my deadline had already passed.
 They couldn’t do anything but print it.

 What happened was, I received so many letters from fans who copied the scene of the protagonist snapping and slapping a boy, saying, “This is why I love this protagonist, Yuka-chan!”
 So I thought, “What I drew was right.”
-There’s no different between girls and boys, when you’re vexed you’re vexed, and when you’re angry, you’re angry.
+There’s no difference between girls and boys, when you’re vexed you’re vexed, and when you’re angry, you’re angry.
 From that moment on, I completely changed what I was writing.

 Takemiya: I was reading your shojo manga thinking your girl protagonists were full of energy and very realistic.
 I think that can be credited with making the readers realize that they were no different from boys.
 Maybe that was an incentive for some attitudes to start changing.